Adamm0355/Roseate-Tern-Age-dependent-Survival-Analysis/README.md

 # x) Models Selection: Here, models were created sequentially, first testing
 #                      the best p, and then Phi.
 The c-hat = 1,
-#                      Models were compared by AICc, Model list was called to
+#                      models were compared by AICc, the model list was called to
 #                      assess the produced models.

      Phi.c.t.p.t.results    = run.mark.model(Phi.c.t.p.t   )